How Do I Make Sure the IRS Receives My Federal Tax Return on Time?

 - United Parcel Service (UPS): UPS Next Day Air Early AM, UPS Next Day Air, UPS Next Day Air Saver, UPS 2nd Day Air, UPS 2nd Day Air A.M., UPS Worldwide Express Plus, UPS Worldwide Express.

-The best way to make sure your business tax return is received by the IRS is to e-file; your return is immediately transmitted to the IRS, with a record of transmission.
+The best way to make sure your personal or business tax return is received by the IRS is to e-file.
+Your return is immediately transmitted to the IRS with a record of transmission.
 Your tax preparer can take care of this for you, or you can use one of the e-filing options from the IRS.

 What About Filing an Extension Application?